 If you're looking at planning a big trip but it still seems like miles away, a weekend road trip might be the antidote to get you through a couple more months.
+Especially after lockdown.

 Victoria has many great drives that start within an hour of the CBD, so wherever you've set up camp in Melbourne it's never too far away.

-So, gather your mates, assign someone playlist duty, and hit the road with the best scenic drives around Victoria.
+Gather your mates, assign someone playlist duty, and hit the road with the best scenic drives around Victoria.

 Great Ocean Road